pythonindia/inpycon2024/src/lightning-talks.md

 ## Lightning Talks at PyCon India 2024

 Please refer to the schedule for Lightning Talk slots.
-Registration opens on the day of the conference, and due to the likely high number of registrations, a selection process will determine which talks are accepted.
-You will be notified if your talk is selected.

-Please refer to the schedule for Lightning Talk slots.
 Registration will open on the day of the conference, and we will share a Google Form for submitting Lightning Talk proposals.
 Slots will be assigned on a first-come, first-served basis due to limited availability.
 You will be notified if your talk is selected.

 This has been inspired by: